coderextreme/Analytic-Assets-Calculator/README.md

-# Analytic Assets Calculator
+﻿# Analytic Assets Calculator

 ## A Pictures or Results

-### Mostly Crypto Currencies Altcoins and Bitcoin, but that's unimportent, because it can be everything, also gold barren, oil cans, food prices, any ressources on the market, stock prices, several indexes of stocks or your created index of anything you want to create an index of
+### Mostly crypto Currencies altcoins and Bitcoin, but that's unimportant, because it can be everything, also gold barren, oil barrels, food prices, any commodities or resources on the market, stock prices, several indexes of stocks or your created index of anything you want to create an index of

-### all-start-at-100-percent ( because calculation command makes it, like a calculator you give formulas )
+### all-start-at-100-percent ( because calculation command makes it, like a graphing calculator )
 ![alt text](/example-results/all-start-at-100-percent.png "all-start-at-100-percent")
 ### all-start-at-1-but-logscale-and-so-start-at-0
 ![alt text](/example-results/all-start-at-1-but-logscale-and-so-start-at-0.png "all-start-at-1-but-logscale-and-so-start-at-0.png")
-### both-end-at-100-percent ( because calculation command makes it, like a calculator you give formulas )
+### both-end-at-100-percent ( because calculation command makes it, like a graphing calculator )
 ![alt text](/example-results/both-end-at-100-percent.png "both-end-at-100-percent.png")
 ### diffuse2-operator: (all moving) Maximum, Minimum, Median, Average
 ![alt text](/example-results/diffuse2-operator.png "diffuse2-operator.png")